Optimal Pricing with a Single Point: Optimal performance for randomized mechanisms

-Fix $\pin=1$.
 Recall from \Cref{fig:det-p} that for $q=0.01$, against regular distributions, the optimal deterministic price was about $0.18$.
-Indeed, intuitively, with so few customers purchasing at the incumbent price, the seller should consider decreasing its price.
+Indeed, intuitively, with so few customers purchasing at the incumbent price, the seller should consider decreasing her price.
 When randomization is allowed, the (near) optimal mechanism puts mass over values between $0.05$ and $1$.
 This careful randomization yields an improvement in performance from $18\%$ to more than $31\%$.
 When $q=0.75$, the optimal deterministic price was simply given by $\pin =1$.
-Indeed, with so many customers already purchasing, it seems natural that the seller would not want to consider decrease its price.
-For deterministic mechanisms, she cannot increase its price as nature could counter such a price to yield zero performance (with as mass at $\pin$).
+Indeed, with so many customers already purchasing, it seems natural that the seller would not want to consider a decrease in price.
+For deterministic mechanisms, she cannot increase the price as nature could counter such a price to yield zero performance (with as mass at $\pin$).
 A (near) optimal randomized mechanism puts significant mass right around 1 (about 50\% of the mass), but also inflates the current price and puts the remaining mass between $1$ and $\infty$.
-Here, again, the benefits of randomization are substantial (from 25\% for deterministic prices to about 41.35\% for randomized prices).
+Here, the benefits of randomization are substantial (from a ratio of 25\% for deterministic prices to about 41.35\% for randomized prices).
 Against mhr distributions, the structure of (near) optimal mechanisms is equally rich, with mass spread below $1$, right around $1$ or above $1$ depending on the cases.

 \paragraph{On the values of small and large probabilities of sale.} We next explore in more detail the value of randomization for low and high values of $q$.
-Our next result provides theoretical lower and upper bounds on the optimal performance $\Rb(\MechSet, \aDistSetq{q})$ as $q \to 0$.
+Our next result provides theoretical lower and upper bounds on the optimal performance $\Rb(\MechSet, \aDistSetqa{q})$ as $q \to 0$.

-\begin{proposition} For any $q \in (0, 0.4)$, and $\alpha \in [0,1]$ there exist $c_1, c_2 > 0$ such that \bearn \frac{c_1}{\log(q^{-1})} \leq \Rb(\MechSet, \aDistSetq{q}) \leq \frac{c_2}{\log(q^{-1})}. \eearn \end{proposition}
+\begin{proposition} For any $q \mbox{ in }(0, 0.4)$, and $\alpha \mbox{ in }[0,1]$ there exist $c_1, c_2 > 0$ such that \bearn \frac{c_1}{\log(q^{-1})} \leq \Rb(\MechSet, \aDistSetqa{q}) \leq \frac{c_2}{\log(q^{-1})}. \eearn \end{proposition}